Ronald-Baars/racer/README.md

 It's a simple racing game with the posibility to add or change tracks in a very simple way (just take a look at [one of the track files][11]).

-You can drive around with the arrow keys,
+You can drive around with the arrow keys.

 ## What the files do
 For a detailed description, please click the links: